 Lauren Taylor

-Ms. Taylor gives seminars and workshops on a variety of mental health issues related to the aging process, with a focus on the therapeutic use of narrative.
-With CSSW, she made an educational film about sexuality and aging, funded by the Hartford Foundation and distributed by the New York Academy of Medicine.
-Ms. Taylor created a second teaching film, in which she brought together young social work students and older women for a dialogue about the challenges facing women across the life span.
+Ms. Taylor gives seminars and workshops on a wide variety of mental health issues related to the aging process, with a focus on the therapeutic use of narrative.
+In 2002, in conjunction with CSSW and the Hartford Foundation, she made an educational film about sexuality and aging and, in 2005, a second teaching film in which she brought together social work students at CSSW with older women, for a dialogue about the challenges facing women across the life span.

-As an oral historian, Ms. Taylor has conducted dozens of life history interviews with older adults, both in the United States and abroad.
-She studies the subjective experience of aging through the medium of narrative.
-She is the oral historian for the Emeriti Professors in Columbia institute (EPIC), and recently completed a series of interviews for EPIC on the subject of retirement.
-Ms. Taylor has lectured and published on the therapeutic use of oral history and life review.
+As an oral historian, Ms. Taylor has conducted dozens of life history interviews with older adults, both in the United States and abroad, and is studying the subjective experience of aging through the medium of narrative in a cross-cultural context.